Brass Hat

 Brass Hat (foaled May 22, 2001 in Kentucky) is an American Thoroughbred racehorse.

 Background

 Brass Hat is out of the mare Brassy and sired by Prized, winner of the 1989 Breeders' Cup Turf and a son of the highly successful sire Kris S.

-Bred and raced by Fred F. Bradley of Frankfort, Kentucky, Brass Hat is trained by his son William "Buff" Bradley.
+Bred and raced by Fred F. Bradley of Frankfort, Kentucky, and trained by his son William "Buff" Bradley.